The Perfect 10 Day Japan Itinerary for First Time Visitors

 Fuji Shibazakura Festival [spring seasonal]

-One of the best things to do by Mount Fuji is visiting the incredible Fuji Shibazakura Festival, which occurs every Spring.
+One of the best things to do near Mount Fuji is visiting the incredible Fuji Shibazakura Festival, which occurs every Spring.
 Here, you will find over 800,000 stalks of shibazakura, also known as “pink moss”.

-Shibazakura is a 30 minute commute from Lake Kawaguchiko, and you can easily book your bus and entry tickets together at the Fujikawaguchiko Station.
+Shibazakura is a 30-minute commute from Lake Kawaguchiko, and you can easily book your bus and entry tickets together at the Fujikawaguchiko Station.

 Lake Kawaguchi Maple Corridor / Momiji Kairou [fall seasonal]